nyathea/legacypatcher/README.md

 - Spoofing the app version to bypass the "Update your app" page on startup
 - Fixes images not displaying correctly by replacing `pic.x.com` with `pic.twitter.com`
 - Patches out the now deprecated 1.1 endpoints and return the newer graphql endpoints

-This effectively makes it possible to use Twitter again on devices where it was broken.

 It also includes several QoL improvements such as:
 - Hides the (now useless) Fleets bar on versions that have it